threeandthreee/Archipelago/worlds/shapez/docs/setup_en.md

 Your YAML file contains a set of configuration options which provide the generator with information about how it should generate your game.
 Each player of a multiworld will provide their own YAML file.
 This setup allows each player to enjoy an experience customized for their taste, and different players in the same multiworld can all have different options.

+### Where do I get a YAML file?

+You can generate a yaml or download a template by visiting the [shapez Player Options Page](/games/shapez/player-options)

+## Joining a MultiWorld Game

+1. Open the game.
+2. In the main menu, type the slot name, address, port, and password (optional) into the input box.
+3. Click "Connect".
+   - To disconnect, just press this button again.
+   - The status of your connection is shown right next to the button.
+4. Create a new game or load the already created save file.